 Depicting yourself as the one with the insights by claiming that other people’s ideas are actually the same as your already-stated ideas makes you look like the real philosopher, the one truly in control of the conversation.
 It puts you in league with the great thinkers who have all the bases covered and have thought through all the potential moves.
 It makes the other people feel like they are simply trying to keep up—but more than that, by claiming their idea as your own, you are showing that they didn’t even know that all they were doing was trying to keep up.
 You’re that far ahead.
 The other person thought they were contributing something new, but really they were struggling to understand the nuance, richness, and fecundity of your thought.

 Few conversations are openly contentious or acrimonious.
 This makes it especially challenging to call out philosophical gaslighting.
-To make known to the other person that you were expressing something new would be be a dramatic rupture of the conversation.
+To make known to the other person that you were expressing something new would be a dramatic rupture of the conversation.
 It moves away from the particular topic to a self-conscious and self-reflexive acknowledgment of the power dynamics.
 More than that, it is a strong accusation of the other person, one they would be unlikely to concede.
 The conversation would become immediately tense and awkward.
 Relationships would suffer.
 Plus, a person can always respond with more gaslighting.
-So it is doubtful that calling it out would not solve much of anything.
+So it is doubtful that calling it out would solve much of anything.

 You might respond by insisting on the originality of your thought.
-Although this wouldn’t qualify as “calling out” the gaslighting, it would likely have many of the same effects: it would disrupt the conversation and appear contentious.
+Although this wouldn’t qualify as “calling out” the gaslighting, it would likely have many of the same effects: disrupt the conversation and appear contentious.
 Overtly claiming ownership over ideas might seem petty or insecure.

 Practically, given how philosophical conversations tend to go, it is often difficult to recognize philosophical gaslighting in the moment.
-You have to crawl through the exercise of self-doubt and replay the give and take of the conversation several times, double and triple checking.
+You have to crawl through the exercise of self-doubt and replay the conversation several times, double and triple checking.
 By then, the discussion has moved on and you have to catch up.
 This kicks off a vicious cycle.
 Because you’re behind, you’re now unsure and thus less likely to identify philosophical gaslighting when it happens.
 These realizations tend to come after the conversation has ended and you have the benefit of hindsight.

 Considering the second example I mentioned, when someone responds to your question with philosophical gaslighting, you are in a tough position.
 You cannot proclaim that they’ve failed to answer your question.
 That would be rude or shockingly brazen.
-We tend to assume good will in these conversations.
+We tend to assume good faith in these conversations.
 So instead, if you choose not to shut up, you’re more likely to rephrase your question, often with a preamble about how you didn’t follow.
 This then achieves the very purpose of the gaslighting: you appear lost and unable to track the ideas, all of which is evidence of some type of inferiority.
 Now it is open for all to see.

 Philosophical gaslighting can take the opposite form too.
-Sometimes people feign confusion and obtuseness as a passive form of strong criticism.
+Sometimes people feign confusion and obtuseness as a passive form of strong criticism (similar to ‘sealioning‘).
 The message it usually expresses is something like, “Your idea is so utterly incoherent that I cannot make heads or tails of it, despite the fact that I obviously seem to be trying really hard.”
 This tactic is employed by people with power.
 Of course, they might be genuinely perplexed.
 But from the outside perspective, the two cases are difficult to distinguish.
 So they both can have the effect of making the other person (who has less power) shrink in self-doubt when maybe they have no good reason to.

 Surely most of philosophical gaslighting is not intentional.
 If you are speaking to someone with less power—like, for example, a student—you simply might not be able to hear an original idea from them.
 You’re the one who is supposed to have the knowledge.
 If they say something novel and interesting, especially if it isn’t something you’ve considered, and you notice it, there is a resistance to acknowledging it explicitly.
 Otherwise the power dynamic might level out.
 Especially with graduate students, whose authority tends to be more precarious and who incur power debts in their interactions with professors, this would be risky.